A Place to Go, A Time to Grow

-The Waldorf School of St. Louis’ Early Childhood program provides a nurturing foundation for the growing child.
-By nourishing the mind and the senses through a healthy, beauty-filled environment, our program fosters the development of the whole child.
-The Early Childhood program provides a warm, nurturing foundation for young children, and allows unhurried time for their growth.
-Cognitive, social, emotional, and physical skills are accorded equal value in our EC program.
-Each classroom, indoor and out is inviting, cared for, and intentionally filled with beautiful, natural elements.
-Simple items from nature such as blocks of wood, seashells, and beeswax for modeling, as well as handcrafted dolls and toys, encourage children to create and form games and stories.
-Our Early Childhood rooms are gentle places where children can imagine and explore freely while feeling safe and comfortable.
+The Waldorf School of St. Louis’ Early Childhood program provides a warm, nurturing foundation for young children, allowing unhurried time for their natural development.
+By nourishing the mind and the senses through a healthy, beauty-filled environment, our program ensures that cognitive, social, emotional, and physical skills are accorded equal value.
+Each classroom, both indoors and out, is inviting, meticulously cared for, and intentionally filled with beautiful, natural elements.
+Simple items from nature—such as blocks of wood, seashells, and beeswax for modeling, alongside handcrafted dolls and toys—are thoughtfully provided to encourage children to create and form their own games and stories.
+Ultimately, our Early Childhood rooms serve as gentle, secure spaces where children can imagine and explore freely while feeling completely safe, comfortable, and supported

 ec indoor work.jpeg

-Counting games and rhythmic activities, in addition to bread baking, cooking, and table setting, allow children to build a foundation for learning math and introduce concepts such as counting, measurement, and primitive geometry.
-Math takes place when children are preparing snacks, or setting the table for their friends.
-Concepts such as addition and subtraction, weight, quantity, and shape are grasped in a practical manner.
-Through movement games, children will recognize and recreate patterns.
+Counting games and rhythmic activities, alongside daily tasks like bread baking, cooking, and table setting, allow children to build a strong foundation for mathematical learning by introducing core concepts such as counting, measurement, and primitive geometry.
+True math takes place naturally when children are preparing snacks or setting the table for their friends, allowing them to grasp complex ideas like addition, subtraction, weight, quantity, and shape in a practical, hands-on manner.
+Through active movement games, children learn to recognize and recreate intricate mathematical patterns

-Learning about the physical world by being outside and climbing, jumping, and digging prepares children for studying the sciences.
-Time outdoors in all seasons and climate conditions strengthens a connection with nature.
-All of these learning activities are held in consistent daily routines and in seasonal rhythms that lovingly connect the children to the world around them.
+While outdoors, children refine their large motor movements, sensory experiences, and social interactions while engaging in cooperative play, which develops critical decision-making skills essential for their overall growth and future success.
+Learning about the physical world firsthand by climbing, jumping, and digging under the open sky prepares children for the future study of the sciences, while spending time outdoors in all seasons and climate conditions strengthens a deep, lifelong connection with nature.
+Ultimately, all of these learning activities are held within consistent daily routines and comforting seasonal rhythms that lovingly connect the children to the world around them

 “The task of the kindergarten teacher is to adapt the practical activities of daily life so that they are suitable for the child’s imitation through play.
 The activities of children in the kindergarten must be derived from life itself rather than being ‘thought out’ by the intellectualized culture of adults.
 In kindergarten, the most important thing is to give children the opportunity to directly imitate life itself.”